laurarnichols/defectCrossSections/EnergyTabulator/README.md

 # Energy Tabulator

-There are 3 different energy differences that need to be tabulated to calculate the transition rates:
+There are 3 different energy differences that need to be tabulated to calculate the transition rates for scattering and capture:
 * Delta function: total potential energy difference (electronic + ion-ion)
 * Zeroth-order matrix element: total (many-body) electronic-only energy difference
 * First-order matrix element: eigenvalue difference

+For scattering, we also need to tabulate the change in potential energy between the starting positions (*e.g.*, the ground-state positions) and the different possible initial and final states.

 It is also convenient to go ahead and calculate various energies for each state that could be used for plotting.
 Capture into a state within the gap and scattering between various band states require the energies to be calculated differently, so the energies are tabulated independently for each case.